SananMuzaffarov/JavaScript-Projects/README.md

-# LIGHT-ON-OFF-PROJECT
- This is my first JS project/work.
+These are the my JS projects.